operating-systems-spring-2019-paf-kiet/virtual_keyboard_flutter/README.md

-# virtual_keyboard_multi_language
+# virtual_keyboard_flutter

 # About
 A simple package for dispaying virtual keyboards on a devices like kiosks and ATMs.
 The library is written in Dart and has no native code dependancy.

-This project has forked from `virtual_keyboard` project because the `virtual_keyboard` project built to only display a buttons on the screen with single language.
+This project has forked from `virtual_keyboard_multi_language` project because the `virtual_keyboard_multi_language` project built to only display a buttons on the screen with single language.
 However, this project will handel the events and aill supports multi-languages.

 # Feature and TODO List:
+- (Done) Refactor to null safety.
-- (Done) Multi-langugae support.
+- (Done) Add controller to provide editing text.
-- (Done) Customizable layout.
+- (Done) make controller and onKeyPress callback become optional.
-- (`ToDo`) Option to make a popup floating keyboard/keyNum.
-- (`ToDo`) Adding input result viewer and handel the events.

 <br>